-In exceptional circumstances and subject to compliance with the Act, the Council may consider whether a Contributions Plan Credit may be applied towards offsetting the Developer's obligation to pay a Section 94 7.11 Contribution or a Section 94A 7.12 Levy in respect of other development in the Council's area.
+In exceptional circumstances, the Council may consider whether a Contributions Plan Credit may be applied towards offsetting the Developer's obligation to pay a Section 94 Contribution or a Section 94A Levy in respect of other development in the Council's area.

-No Contributions Plan Credit is available for works or land provided for in a VPA PA which are additional to the works or land provided for in the Contributions Plan.
+No Contributions Plan Credit is available for works or land provided for in a VPA which are additional to the works or land provided for in the Contributions Plan.